Microwave-WYB/liquid/README.md

-# ktflow
+# Liquid

-A simple, functional flow library for Python that allows method chaining for data processing operations, inspired by Kotlin's Flow.
+A simple, functional flow library for Python that allows method chaining for data processing operations, inspired by Kotlin's Flow and Java's Stream API.

 ## Features